 It can take up to a week to receive your account password and become fully registered, so don’t wait until the last minute!
 For information on how to do it, check out the HMRC website.

 Once you’ve completed your form, just make sure you print a copy off or save one on your computer, so you can still refer back to it if necessary.

 Make sure you’ve included all the relevant pages.
 Once you’ve done this, send it off and wait for it to be processed to see if you owe money or are owed money.

 Now you can sit back, relax, and enjoy a cuppa knowing your tax return is done and out of the way for this year.

 If, however, you are finding the process less forgiving and are pulling your hair out trying to get to grips with all of those figures, get a professional to help.

 The Chartered Institute of Taxation (CIOT) and the Institute of Chartered Accountants of Scotland (ICAS) have online directories of certified number crunchers.
-Look for someone who specialises in your area – if, for example, you’re a freelancer, you need an accountant who specialises in advising freelancers.
-Ask around for recommendations – particularly those working in the same kind of industry as you.
+Look for someone who specialises in your area.
+For example, if you’re a freelancer, you need an accountant who specialises in advising freelancers.
+Ask around for recommendations too.
+Other freelancers in your industry may know someone who they can recommend.